shadowed1/Chard/README.md

 <br>

+### Chard (*Chrome-Arch Development*) is a chroot (change root) that is Arch or Gentoo Linux.
+Safely lives inside an existing ChromeOS or Linux install without prepending its paths to the system.

 - Automated install will build everything needed with full hardware detection.
 - Run Linux Apps with GUI support natively inside ChromeOS with GPU acceleration!
-- Audio support over Bluetooth, USB, 3.5mm, and internal speakers with CRAS.
+- Audio support over Bluetooth, USB, 3.5mm, and internal speakers with CRAS + pulse virtualization.
-- Supports Flatpak, Steam, Heroic, Wine, and even Mouse Capture emulation
+- Supports Flatpak, Steam, Heroic, Wine, and even Mouse Capture emulation for first person games.
-- *Chard is in early development.
+- *Chard is in development.
 Bug reports, suggestions, and ideas are greatly appreciated.*

 <br>